Fed Cup: Petra Kvitova hopes to end 2012 with final flourish

 "I hope that on Saturday I'll be ready.
 I am optimistic, I have to think positively."

-Kvitova won both singles matches in last year's final against Russia and, fitness permitting, is likely to be the key player against Serbia in Prague this weekend.
+Kvitova won both singles matches in and, fitness permitting, is likely to be the key player against Serbia in Prague this weekend.

 "It would be so great if we can win again," says the 22-year-old.
 "We are playing at home in front of our families, we have a full stadium, so I know it's going to be big pressure but the support is going to be huge, so I hope we can defend our title."

-The 2011 Wimbledon champion has endured a difficult 2012 with injuries and illness, culminating in her withdrawal after one match at last week's elite championships in Istanbul.
+The has endured a difficult 2012 with injuries and illness, culminating in her withdrawal after one match at last week's elite championships in Istanbul.

 "It was really sad," she admits.
 "It's never easy and it was the first time for me that I withdrew.
 I never retired from a match, and I don't like this."

-Twelve months ago, Kvitova completed a stellar year by adding the season-ending title to her Wimbledon triumph, before going on to help the Czech Republic win the Fed Cup for the sixth time [the first five wins came under the flag of Czechoslovakia].
+Twelve months ago, Kvitova completed a stellar year by to her Wimbledon triumph, before going on to help the Czech Republic win the Fed Cup for the sixth time [the first five wins came under the flag of Czechoslovakia].